Broke116/go-reverse-proxy/Readme.md

 concurrency, worker pools and networking.
 On top of that I mixed load balancer with reverse proxy and worker pool implementation.

+Sample priority queue implementation which is based on min-heap can be found here as well [example](https://golang.org/src/container/heap/example_pq_test.go)

 ## How to build
 ```
 # Build the project